Operation Big Bird: Second attempt with the Philippine Government

-On July 4, 1986, De Guzman, Almonte, and Ordoñez arrive in Bern, and are met by Ascalon.
-Ascalon informs the new Philippine government recovery team that the three Swiss lawyers of the PCGG and a gentleman by the name of Pieter Hoets was waiting at the Philippine Embassy.
+On July 4, 1986, De Guzman, Almonte and Ordoñez arrived in Bern, and were met by Ascalon.
+Ascalon informed the new Philippine government's recovery team that the three Swiss lawyers of the PCGG and a man by the name of Pieter Hoets were waiting at the Philippine Embassy.
 Upon arrival at the Embassy, Hoets and the lawyers insisted that the scheduled meeting with the Swiss bankers should only be attended by Ordoñez, and that De Guzman and Almonte should not be included.
-Almonte defends the group and reminds that they have all been appointed by the President to work as a team on Operation Big Bird.
-A long argument ensues between the Swiss lawyers and the Philippine representatives.
+Almonte defended his group's attending and restated that they had all been appointed by the President to work as a team on Operation Big Bird.
+A long argument ensued between the Swiss lawyers and the Philippine representatives.
 A meeting with the Federal Department of Justice and Police only took 20 minutes, when the Swiss authorities unanimously decided to approve in principle the selective defreezing of only those identified Marcos accounts and foundations, amounting to US$213 million.
-The Swiss authorities advised the Philippine representatives to formalize the request, and even told them to finish this before the day's end.
-Upon returning to the Philippine Embassy, the group calls Chairman Salonga and Congressman Cojuangco on the success of the Operation, and rushes to complete the required formal documents.
-Dr. Salvioni questions the urgency of the Filipino team, but was ignored and Ordoñez signed the request accordingly.
+The Swiss authorities advised the Philippine representatives to formalize the request, and told them to finish this before the day's end.
+Upon returning to the Philippine Embassy the group called Chairman Salonga and Congressman Cojuangco on the success of the Operation, and rushed to complete the required formal documents.
+Dr. Salvioni questioned the urgency of the Filipino team, but was ignored and Ordoñez signed the request accordingly.
 The letter arrived at the FDJP with 15 minutes to spare before the 6:00 pm deadline.
-FDJP was to act on the request, and by Monday, July 7, have the Zurich Court execute a transfer instruction to the Swiss banks.
-On July 6, 1986, De Guzman receives additional information on the newly identified Marcos accounts in Switzerland amounting to US$3 billion in six different banks.
-The breakdown of the deposits are US$700 million in money placements, US$1.3 billion in securities and bonds, and US$1 billion in Gold certificates.
-It was suggested for the team to prepare the same request as those of July 4, and that Almonte shall fly to Switzerland first thing the next day to endorse the documents to Ambassador Ascalon for a formal communication to the FDJP.
-On July 7, 1986, Almonte flies alone to Zurich at 6:00am with the signed documents, but Ascalon refuses to affix the official communication of the Embassy without the approval of Dr. Salvioni.
-De Guzman, who was in Vienna, frantically tries to track down Dr. Salvioni to no avail.
-Almonte returns to Vienna that night and briefly updates Ordoñez on what has transpired in Bern.
-Ordoñez postpones the meeting until the next day.
-The FDJP meanwhile acts on the request and lifts the freeze order on the US$213 Million identified by the Philippine representatives.
+FDJP was to act on the request and by Monday, July 7, have the Zurich Court execute a transfer instruction to the Swiss banks.
+On July 6, 1986, De Guzman received additional information on the newly identified Marcos accounts in Switzerland amounting to US$3 billion in six different banks.
+The breakdown of the deposits were US$700 million in money placements, US$1.3 billion in securities and bonds, and US$1 billion in Gold certificates.
+It was suggested that the team should prepare the same request as those of July 4, and that Almonte should fly to Switzerland first thing the next day to endorse the documents to Ambassador Ascalon for a formal communication to the FDJP.
+On July 7, 1986, Almonte flew alone to Zurich at 6:00am with the signed documents, but Ascalon refused to affix the official communication of the Embassy without the approval of Dr. Salvioni.
+De Guzman, who was in Vienna, frantically tried to track down Dr. Salvioni, but to no avail.
+Almonte returned to Vienna that night and briefly updated Ordoñez on what has transpired in Bern.
+Ordoñez postponed the meeting until the next day.
+The FDJP meanwhile acted on the request and lifted the freeze order on the US$213 Million identified by the Philippine representatives.